devgateway/oc-explorer/validator-web/README.md

 	}
 ```

+### Validating extensions using the (standard) extension URL option

 The advantage of using the core builtin extensions is they work offline, so one could validate OCDS json without internet access.
 Obviously extensions work with the regular URL provided, as described by OCDS: